Milton Creek Country Park

 Milton Creek is an important site for local wildlife providing habitat for a wide variety of species.
 One of the most important species found on the site is the Great Crested Newt which is protected under European Law.
 As part of the restoration of the park new ponds have been constructed to provide a breeding site for this rare amphibian.
 Milton Creek is also home to large populations of Slow Worm and Common Lizard and small numbers of Grass Snake all of which are protected under UK law.
 These protected species were all collected and transferred to other parts of the park prior to any work being carried out.
 Students from the University of Greenwich carried out this valuable work.
 Areas of the park have been designed to provide suitable habitat for these declining species.

 The site is also rich in insect and other invertebrate species.
 13 species of butterfly have been recorded on the site including the migratory Clouded Yellow.
 Glow Worms, actually a type of beetle, can also been found on the site.
-Females can be seen glowing amongst tall grass on warm August evenings as they attempt to attract a mate.
+Females can be seen glowing amongst tall grass on warm evenings in July and August as they attempt to attract a mate.

 Several wildflower meadows have been planted specifically to attract the scarce Shrill Carder Bee which is found in the Sittingbourne area but is seriously under threat.